In the overpopulated digital space, conferences are proving to be the place for real and lasting business connections.

 It all boils down to open and closed body language.

-This was how the two from my embarrassing episode were positioned at the event.
+This was how the two from my embarrassing episode was positioned at the event.

 What does that look like?